 Trekked through Scotland!

 I am in Texas now, with a six-month window to work on my personal art projects, be involved in the local mural and arts scene, and apply for future opportunities – hopefully ones that can bring me back to the UK.
-I’m more than ever obsessed with trees, and the storage and flow of energy.
-Here in Texas, I’m focusing primarily on the honey mesquite, which grow like frozen drunk revelers!
+I’m more than ever obsessed with trees and the storage and flow of energy.
+Here in Texas, I’m focusing primarily on the honey mesquite, which grows like frozen drunk revelers!
 They can have taproots that grow 150 feet deep...!